Great, let’s get started

 Health insurance can give you more options to shield your family from the financial burden of cancer.
 Having better healthcare alternatives – such as being able to afford life-prolonging non-funded medications, or to access private facilities instead of sitting on public hospital waitlists – can give you peace of mind and more quality time.

-Your health insurance may cover your:
+Your medical insurance may cover your:

 • medical consultations